Small Elephant Hawk-moth

 Locally spread across Kent, this species has a decent presence in West Kent and is a certainty at coastal locations from Dungeness to Ramsgate.
 Easily separated from the similar Elephant Hawk-moth by its smaller size, lack of pale stripe on the forewing and lack of any white spots.
 When freshly emerged it can appear quite pink, but unlike Elephant Hawk-moth, Small Elephant will fade and look quite washed out very quickly.

-The map below shows the distribution of records of Small Elephant Hawk-moth (Deilephila porcellus) within Kent.
-Use the control below to show data for a certain time period.
+The map below shows all records of Small Elephant Hawk-moth (Deilephila porcellus) in the Kent database.
 If you've got a dot to add, please submit your records to us.
-Click here for more information on how to submit data.
+Use the control below to filter by time span:

 Phenology

 The graph below shows at which time of the year Small Elephant Hawk-moth (Deilephila porcellus) can be expected to be recorded in Kent.
-Hover over the graph to see exact figures for each period of the year, and use the controls below to filter by VC and time span:
+Use the controls below to filter by VC and time span:

 Reporting Rate

-The graph below shows how the number of records submitted Small Elephant Hawk-moth (Deilephila porcellus) to the Kent database has varied since 1950.
-Hover over the graph to see exact figures for each year, and use the control below to filter by a certain VC.
+The graph below shows how the number of records of Small Elephant Hawk-moth (Deilephila porcellus) submitted each year has changed over time.
+Use the control below to filter by VC:

 External Links

-More information about Small Elephant Hawk-moth (Deilephila porcellus) can be seen on the external pages listed below:
+For more information and images of Small Elephant Hawk-moth (Deilephila porcellus), please take can be seen on the external pages listed below: